CoreChangeTech/jeopardy-game/README.md

 2. Replace the branding colors to colors of your choice.
 3. When a team name is added, at the moment it is not possible to make any changes.
 Add a link to edit the team name, and allow the user to change the name.
 4. Add a link to remove a team, allow the user to remove a team.
 5. At the moment, questions are loaded from a static json file.
 NextJS has functionality to build backend functionality that can be used as APIs for content (https://nextjs.org/docs/api-routes/introduction).

-Use such a route to mock the questions.
+  5.1 Use such a route described above to to mock the questions, so they appear to be loaded from an API.

-  5.1 Update the mocked questions by adding a category.
+  5.2 Update the mocked questions by adding a category.

-  5.2 Update the mocked questions by removing a category.
+  5.3 Update the mocked questions by removing a category.